 Mr Jeve has presented his research work at numerous international and national meetings.
 He has authored several publications, book chapters, and national guidelines.
 His research contributed to the change in clinical practice of diagnosis of miscarriage.
-He is committed to education and training serving as Honorary Senior Lecturer at University of Birmingham.
-He serves as lead for corporate governance for the British Fertility Society and a trustee for SEED (Sperm, Egg and Embryo Donation) Trust.
+He is committed to education and training serving as Honorary Senior Lecturer at the University of Birmingham.
+He serves as the lead for corporate governance for the British Fertility Society and a trustee for SEED (Sperm, Egg and Embryo Donation) Trust.

 Mr Jeve has an MBA degree from the University of Leicester.
 His dissertation was on improving the quality of healthcare whilst reducing the cost.
 He has shown great leadership and management skills.
 He is deputy clinical director of Gynaecology at Birmingham Women’s Hospital.